reslp/phylociraptor/data/test_cases/minimal/README.md

 ## This is a minimal example to quickly test if phylociraptor works

-Run these commands from inside the phylociraptor directory in this order to reproduce the minimal example.
+Run these commands from inside the phylociraptor directory in the given order to reproduce the minimal example.

 This minimal test dataset consists of six fungal genomes.